KANCHIPURAM | MEENAKSHI AMMAN TEMPLE | PLACES TO VISIT & TEMPLES IN KANCHIPURAM

 Nearest City to Kanchipuram: Chennai (70 Kms)

-The city served as the capital of Pallava Dynasty, and most of the known temples were built during their reign.
+The city served as the capital of the Pallava Dynasty, and most of the known temples were built during their reign.
 From the 3rd to the 9th century CE, Kanchi was the capital of the Pallavas who ruled over the territory extending from the river Krishna in Andhra Pradesh to the river Kaveri in the south.
 The Pallavas fortified the city with ramparts, moats, etc., with wide and well laid out roads and fine temples.
 They were a great maritime power with contacts with far-off China, Siam, Fiji, etc., through their chief Port Mamallapuram, the modern Mahabalipuram.
-The Cholas ruled this town from 10th century to 13th century after the fall of Pallavas.
-Kanchi came under the control of Vijayanagara kingdom from 14th century to 17th century and controlled by British from the end of 18th century.
+The Cholas ruled this town from the 10th century to the 13th century after the fall of Pallavas.
+Kanchi came under the control of the Vijayanagara kingdom from the 14th century to the 17th century and was controlled by the British from the end of the 18th century.

-Kanchipuram is located on the Palar River and known for its temples and silk sarees which are woven manually.
-There are several big temples, like Kamakshi Amman Temple, Varadharaja Perumal Temple, Kailasanathar Temple, Karchapeshwarar Temple, Ekambaranatha Temple which is one of the five forms of abodes of Lord Siva, (it is the earth abode here, other abodes include Chidambaram (Sky), Sri Kalahasti (air), Thiruvanaikoil (water) and Tiruvannamalai (fire)).
+Located on the banks of the Palar River, Kanchi is well-known for its temples and silk sarees which are woven manually.
+Kamakshi Amman Temple, Varadharaja Perumal Temple, Kailasanathar Temple, Karchapeshwarar Temple, and Ekambaranatha Temple are the top places to visit in Kanchi as part of Kanchi Tour Packages.
+Ekambaranatha Temple is one of the five forms of abodes of Lord Siva, (it is the earth abode here, other abodes include Chidambaram (Sky), Sri Kalahasti (air), Thiruvanaikoil (water), and Tiruvannamalai (fire)).

 Garuda Sevai- Varadaraja Temple In June

 Float Festival -Varadaraja Temple In February And November